DakshitaSingh/Store_Intelligence_Purplle/README.md

 Store Intelligence Platform converts CCTV footage into retail business insights.

-The system processes video streams, generates customer behavioral events, stores them, computes analytics, and exposes insights through APIs and dashboards.
+The system processes CCTV video streams, generates behavioral events, stores them in a database, computes analytics, and exposes insights through APIs and an interactive dashboard.

 ---